Green Day - Biography

 Nimrod showed the band trying to break out of the strict pop-punk stylistic genre they had established for themselves.
 It featured them trying their hand at ska, surf rock and even acoustic ballads with the song “Good Riddance (Time of Your Life),” whose video won the group an MTV Video Award for Best Alternative Video.
 The song was also featured on numerous TV shows and has since become a touchstone for many video or multimedia presentations recalling the good times.
 Green Day again toured extensively in support of the album.
 Afterward they took some time off before starting work on another record.

-By the time of their next album, 2000's Warning: (Reprise), Green Day had become more fearless in letting go of their former punk rock sound.
-Warning was more power-pop than punk bluster.
+By the time of their next album, 2000's Warning: (Reprise), Green Day had become more interested in letting go of their former punk rock sound, though no one would really notice since- in essence- Green day never really did anything darinf or cutting edge in the first place- Warning was more power-pop than puffed up punk bluster.
 Critics noted the maturity in the bands songwriting skills and generally gave the album high marks.
 However, by this time the band was considered somewhat unhip amongst some of its initial fans and it failed to reach anywhere near the sales of Nimrod.

 Reprise gathered up Green Day's singles since being on the label and released the greatest hits compilation, International Superhits!
 (2001), on CD and the companion, International Supervideos!, on DVD.
 A compilation of some of the band's B-sides and rarities followed in 2002, titled Shenanigans (Reprise).
 Also in 2002, Green Day participated in the Pop Disaster Tour with fellow California pop-punkers Blink-182.
 Dirnt also joined a punk rock side project band, The Frustrators.
 That group released the album Achtung Jackass (Adeline) in 2002.

 After again taking some time off, the group returned to the studio in 2003 and recorded a new album that was tentatively titled Cigarettes and Valentines.
 The band had already recorded over 20 tracks when someone broke into the studio they were working in and stole the master tapes.
 Though the band was understandably angry, they decided not to try and recreate the tracks, but vowed to hunker down and write even better material.
-After collaborating with Iggy Pop on two tracks off on his Skull Ring album, the group participated in some group therapy sessions to work out feelings of resentment that Cool and Dirnt were feeling towards Armstrong.
+After collaborating with Iggy Pop on two tracks on his Skull Ring album, the group participated in some group therapy sessions to work out feelings of resentment that Cool and Dirnt were feeling towards Armstrong, compunding the reality that the band were full fledged pop softies.
 The sessions seemed to have helped the band's feelings toward one another and they emerged as an even tighter unit than before.

 To remove some pressure, the members of Green Day reinvented themselves as the synth/punk band, The Network.
 Sounding like a cross between Green Day and early Devo, the band was able to keep secret that The Network was actually them until their debut, Money Money 2020 (2003), was released on Armstrong’s Adeline record label.